era-platform/cene-for-racket/notes/20190731-lexical-units.md

   proj-tag ...)
 ```

+A bounded declaration operation.

 (In short: Defines a struct using inferred export conditions, and defines its function implementation so that it causes an error when called.)

 Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines an export metadata operation, a struct metadata operation, and a bounded expression operation, each with its name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`.
 For the sake of assisting with debug printouts, the declarations that this defines a struct metadata operation and a bounded expression operation each come with metadata to express that the operations are capable of being used for constructing structs.

 Returns control to the macroexpander to continue expanding the portion of the stream that follows the closing paren, and does the rest of its work concurrently with that.

-Expands to a `directive` expression that defines four things.
-The first three have names based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:
+Writes a first `directive` expression that defines something with a name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:

-* An export metadata operation that exports all three of these defined operations.
+* An export metadata operation that exports this export metadata operation as well as the struct metadata operation and the bounded expression operation defined below.

+Determines the export conditions of the struct tag.
+These may depend on declarations in this lexical unit.

+Writes a second `directive` expression that defines three more things, the first two of which have names based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:

 * A struct metadata operation with automatically determined struct export conditions, with a main tag name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`, and with projection names based on the given `proj-tag` identifiers.